bhl47fastrobots/fastrobots/lab9_report.md

 ![m3_m2_cartesian_plot](images/lab9/m3_m2_cartesian_plot.png)

 Finally, we take these data points and move them to the world's Cartesian coordinate system by adding the coordinates of the center of rotation from which those points were taken to each of the (x, y) pairs.
 For example, for the scan taken from the point (0, 3), we added 0 to each x-coordinate and 3 to each y-coordinate in that set of data.
-Below is the python code to do this (each three-line segment was in separate Jupyter Notebook cells and was ran when the variables `x` and `y` contained the data corresponding to that point):
+Below is the Python code to do this (each three-line segment was in separate Jupyter Notebook cells and was ran when the variables `x` and `y` contained the data corresponding to that point):

 ```python
 # for (-3, -2) data